Health Topics

 Oils are not considered a food group.
 But they have nutrients that help your body stay healthy.
 Oils are different from fats in that oils remain liquid at room temperature.
 Fats remain solid at room temperature.

 Limit your intake of fatty foods, especially those high in saturated fat, such as hamburgers, deep-fried foods, bacon, and butter.
+Aim to get less than 10% of calories from saturated fat.
+This is about 20 grams or less a day for someone eating a 2,000 calorie diet.

 Instead, choose foods that are high in polyunsaturated or monounsaturated fats.
 These include fish, nuts, and vegetable oils.